BlocklistPro/XeroAccess/README.md

 Admin Login Protection
 ======================

-XeroAccess was designed to make life difficult for unauthorised users who want access to your admin control panel by brute forcing or exploiting the administrator login form / login system.
+XeroAccess is a stealth ninja script designed to make life difficult for unauthorised users who want access to your admin control panel by brute forcing or exploiting the administrator login form / login system.

 I made this for extra login protection, since the default login directory / page for all the most common CMS / forum scripts ( Joomla, IPB, Vbulletin, Wordpress etc )